 - Customer Support on private channels is not Dark Social.

-If you want to know a bit more about how Dark Social is becoming a very large issue for Social Marketing, just check our latest presentation:
+If you want to know a bit more about Dark Social in 2018, download our free whitepaper here: